Basic Points About the EBC Region When You Know Absolutely Nothing

 - In Namche Bazaar for a moderate rate you can have your own reasonable bathroom, western toilet and power points and mirrors.

 - A shower each day is not possible.
-Wet hair on the trail is a problem and there are no power points for a hair dryer to dry your hair.
+Wet hair, especially long hair, on the trail is a problem.
+There are no power points for a hair dryer.

-- You don’t have to carry a huge pack with food etc because there are lodges all the way along the track spaced at strategic points and they can cook your breakfast and dinner.
+- You don’t have to carry a huge pack with food.
+There are lodges all the way along the track for your breakfast and dinner.

 - The basic accommodation is very cheap.
 The lodges make their money from the food.
 You must eat your evening meal and your breakfast in the lodge.